RADAR-base/RADAR-K8s-Infrastructure/README.md

 # RADAR-K8s-Infrastructure

-This repository aims to provide [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) templates for [RADAR-Kubernetes](https://github.com/RADAR-base/RADAR-Kubernetes) users who intend to deploy the platform to Kubernetes clusters supported by cloud providers such as [AWS](https://aws.amazon.com/eks/).
+This repository aims to provide [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) templates for [RADAR-Kubernetes](https://github.com/RADAR-base/RADAR-Kubernetes) users who intend to deploy the platform to Kubernetes clusters supported by cloud providers such as [AWS](https://aws.amazon.com/eks/) and [Azure](https://azure.microsoft.com).

 ---